 We are made for life.
 Everything in our humanity cries out against death.
 Strangely, and shockingly, we’ve come to accept the ‘fact’ of death (and even, in some cases, to benefit from it), especially when it concerns those who have ‘had a good innings’.
 But one of the toughest gigs is to bury a child.
 Only one who has lost a child can know the journey from enrapture at the news that ‘we’re pregnant’, to the birth of dreams and laughter, to losing the grip on hope, and … well, to the great emptiness.

 About a year ago, it fell to me to conduct a ‘private’ funeral service for a child which had died in utero (at 11 weeks).
-Disappointingly, among all the resources that I had at hand for preparing a funeral liturgy (and I have a decent amount of them), I had absolutely nothing for funerals in the case of a miscarriage.
+Disappointingly, among all the many resources that I had at hand for preparing a funeral liturgy, I had absolutely nothing for funerals in the case of a miscarriage.
 I was shocked, and deeply bothered, that while I could find prepared liturgies for children who had died in infancy, or as stillborns, I looked in vain for words that might gather up the feelings surrounding the 10-20% of pregnancies that end in miscarriage.
 So in the end, I scrambled together my own.

-The liturgy I pulled together in haste remains a work-in-progress, but rather than wait I wanted to make it available in the hope that it might be a helpful resource for others.
+The liturgy I pulled together in haste remains a work-in-progress, but rather than wait I wanted to make it available for others for whom it might be a helpful resource.
 Note that the couple in question had ‘named’ their child with an in utero ‘name’.
 It was this ‘name’ that was used in the service.

 A Liturgy for a Miscarried Child

 Merciful Father, before you formed us in the womb you knew us as a mother.
 You make nothing in vain and you love all that you have made.
 You are the God of unfailing compassion, and you too know what it is like to lose a child.
 In your creative love and tenderness you gave us [name], so full of hope for the future.
 You are the source of all our lives, the strength of all our days.
 You did not make us for darkness and death but to see you face to face and to enjoy abundant life.
 We praise you for with you nothing is wasted or incomplete, and all things are upheld and made whole with your love.
-Help us to comfort one another with the comfort we receive from you; through Jesus Christ our Lord.
+Help us to comfort one another with the comfort we receive from you through your two hands – Word and Spirit.

 We pray for [name].
-We ask that any trauma that [name] may have felt in those last days, hours or moments may be met with your healing.
-We pray that [name] may continue to grow physically and to mature emotionally, unfrightened and secure in your love, and excited about knowing you as [name] Father.
-We thank you that [name] is in your care where there is no more dying, or tears or pain.
+We ask that any trauma that [name] may have felt in those last days, hours, or moments, may be met with your healing.
+We pray that [name] may continue to grow physically and to mature emotionally, unfrightened and secure in your love, and thrilled about knowing you as the Ground of their being.
+We thank you for the promise that [name] is in your care where there is no more dying, or tears or pain.
 And we thank you for giving us every reason to hope that one day we might meet [name] face to face, and in that long-awaited embrace, know afresh that you are the promise-keeping Lord of life.